ish1425/Seryn-meal-plan/README.md

 # Seryn Meal Planner

-Seryn is a Flask-based web application that generates a personalized 7-day meal plan for diabetic or pre-diabetic users, with meal suggestions adapted to Emirati dietary preferences.
+Seryn is a Flask-based web application that generates a personalized 7-day meal plan for type 2 diabetes people, with meal suggestions adapted to Emirati dietary preferences.

 ## Problem Definition